dominatorVJ/NetworkIn/README.md

 # NetworkIn

-NetworkIn is a social media platform for sociopaths!
+`NetworkIn is a social media platform for increasing community interaction.`

+`Check out it here - ` https://networkin.onrender.com